-Orion Corporation's Annual General Meeting will be held on Tuesday 24 March 2015 in the Helsinki Fair Centre commencing at 14:00.
+Orion Corporation's Annual General Meeting will be held on Tuesday 22 March 2016 in Messukeskus Helsinki, Expo and Convention Centre commencing at 14:00.

 Significant risks and uncertainties

 Risk management constitutes a significant part of Orion Group's management system and is an integral part of the Company's responsibility structure and business operations.
 The aim is to identify, measure and manage the risks that might threaten the Company's operations and the achievement of the objectives set for the Company.